MKand/the-london-travel-company/Workbook.md

 3. Explore the Observability Dashboard in CloudHub:

     - Look for Cloudhub in the search bar of the console.
-    @ Afrina We need to add something here

 ## Your First Day on the Job: Setting things up (15 minutes)